Chalermdej-l/Final_Project_FredETE/README.md

 After finish running all the jobs the data will be ingested into [BigQuery](https://console.cloud.google.com/bigquery)

+### Step 5: Clean up

-After finish with the project if you want to remove the project you can run the below command in local terminal`
+After finish with the project if you want to remove the project you can run the below command in `local terminal`

 ```
 infra-down
  ```

-This command will run terraform destory to all record we created in this project.
+This command will run terraform destory to all resource we created in this project.

 ## Further Improvements